Most Shopify shoppers don’t buy on their first visit. They browse, find something they love, mentally save it for later, then leave.

 Save the exact variant, not just the product

-If a shopper saves “Linen Jacket, Size M, Blue”, your back-in-stock email needs to fire only when that specific variant returns.
-Variant-level saving is the difference between “you saved this” and “you saved exactly what I wanted.”
+Variant-level saving turns “you saved this” into “you saved exactly what I wanted.”
 Magic Wishlist tracks variants by default.

 Personalize recovery emails with discount codes